home-assistant/home-assistant.io/source/_docs/ecosystem/ios/notifications/actions.markdown

 </p>

 ## {% linkable_title Definitions %}
 - Category - A category represents a type of notification that the app might receive.
 Think of it as a unique group of actions.
-A categories parameters include:
-- Action - An action consists of a button title and the information that iOS needs to notify the app when the action is selected.
+- Actions - An action consists of a button title and the information that iOS needs to notify the app when the action is selected.
 You create separate action objects for distinct action your app supports.
-An actions parameters include:

 ## {% linkable_title Category parameters %}

 - **name** (*Required*): A friendly name for this category.
 - **identifier** (*Required*): A unique identifier for the category.
 Must be lowercase and have no special characters or spaces.
-- **action** (*Required*): A list of actions.
+- **actions** (*Required*): A list of actions.

-## {% linkable_title Action parameters %}
+## {% linkable_title Actions parameters %}

 - **identifier** (*Required*): A unique identifier for this action.
 Must be uppercase and have no special characters or spaces.
 Only needs to be unique to the category, not unique globally.
 - **title** (*Required*): The text to display on the button.
 Keep it short.